microsoft/MixedReality-WebRTC/README.md

 | `Microsoft.MixedReality.WebRTC.Unity` | C# 7.3 | Unity3D integration - a set of Unity `MonoBehaviour` components with almost no required setup, to enable rapid prototyping and simplify integration into an existing app. |
 | `Microsoft.MixedReality.WebRTC.Unity.Examples` | C# 7.3 | Unity3D samples showcasing typical use scenarios like a video chat app. |

-MixedReality-WebRTC is currently available for Windows Desktop (Win32) and Windows UWP, with planned support for iOS and Android.
+MixedReality-WebRTC is currently available for Windows 10 Desktop and UWP (18362+), with or without Unity, with planned support for Unity deployment on iOS and Android.

+Note that in the following and elsewhere in this repository the term "Win32" is used as a synonym for "Windows Desktop", and in opposition to "Windows UWP".
+However Microsoft Windows versions older than Windows 10 with Windows SDK 18362+ (May 2019 Update, 1903) are not officially supported.
+See _Required Softwares_ below for more information.

 ## Build Status